Huli Huli Chicken

 Directions:

-In a large mixing bowl, add water, salt, liquid smoke, bay leaf and garlic powder.
+In a large mixing bowl, combine water, salt, liquid smoke, bay leaf, and garlic powder.

-Cover with cling film and set aside in the fridge for 12 to 24 hrs.
+Cover with cling film and refrigerate for 12 to 24 hours.

 Set aside.